Yasmani Grandal Player Props: White Sox vs. Astros

 Astros Pitching Rankings (2022)

-- Urquidy starts for the first time this season for the Astros.
+- Garcia starts for the first time this season for the Astros.

-- The 27-year-old righty last appeared Wednesday, Nov.
-2 against the Philadelphia Phillies, when he came on in relief and went three scoreless innings.
+- In his last appearance on Saturday, Oct.
+29, the 26-year-old righty, came out of the bullpen and went two-thirds of an inning against the Philadelphia Phillies.

 © 2023 Data Skrive.
 All rights reserved.